 |60°C||38% (after 6 months)||70%||60%|

-It is not good to store batteries out of package, whether carried loosely in a purse, or jumbled in a junk drawer.
-Keeping opened batteries with other metal objects like coins, keys, paper clips, nails, can lead to potential short circuiting of the batteries which will raise temperatures and put the batteries at a greater risk of leakage.
+It is not good to store batteries out of the package, whether carried loosely in a purse or jumbled in a junk drawer.
+Keeping opened batteries with other metal objects like coins, keys, paper clips, nails, can lead to potential short-circuiting of the batteries which will raise temperatures and put the batteries at a greater risk of leakage.
 Also keeping a "battery bin" for mixing and matching leftover batteries is a bad idea as using batteries of different capacities in the same device can lead to leakage through overworking of the weaker battery.

 Battery Self Discharge Rates 2A: